ORKNEY HEALTH AND CARE

-With no inpatient bed availability locally this practitioner will utilise well developed assessment and risk management skills to appropriately mange care delivery and risk within their caseload.
+With no inpatient bed availability locally, this practitioner will utilise well developed assessment and risk management skills to appropriately manage care delivery and risk within their caseload.
 Psychiatrist and psychology support are provided by visiting practitioners through established formal links.

 This job entails working with children, young people and their families at home, school or in community venues to achieve treatment goals for a range of mental health conditions.
 Evidence of the knowledge and delivery of psychological therapies would be an advantage in this post.